salt-formulas/salt-formula-barbican/README.rst

 MySQL uses a default `wait_timeout` of 8 hours, after which it will drop idle connections.
 This can result in 'MySQL Gone Away' exceptions.
 If you notice this, you can lower `sql_idle_timeout` to ensure that SQLAlchemy reconnects before MySQL can drop the connection.
+If you run MySQL with HAProxy you need to consider haproxy client/server timeout parameters.

 .. code-block:: yaml